Eikykun/operating/docs/proposals/20231012-pod-decoration.md

       - "0"
       - "1"
   updateStrategy:
     rollingUpdate:       # Provide several ways to select Pods to update new revision.
-      byPartition:
+      collaSets:
+      - name: callaSet-a
         partition: 2
-      bySelector:
+      selector:		     # by partition or selector
         matchLabels:
           app: foo
         matchExpressions: